Nancy Hann

-Nancy A. Hann (born 1973) is a vice admiral in the NOAA Commissioned Officer Corps.
-Hann is the deputy under secretary for operations at the National Oceanic and Atmospheric Administration.
-She held of role of acting NOAA Administrator from January 20 to March 31, 2025.
-She previously served as the director of the NOAA Corps and director of the NOAA Office of Marine and Aviation Operations (OMAO).
-Prior to that, Hann was the NOAA Corps and OMAO's deputy director.
+Nancy A. Hann (born 1973) is a retired NOAA Commissioned Officer Corps vice admiral.
+Hann last served as the deputy under secretary for operations at the National Oceanic and Atmospheric Administration from June 2024 to December 2025.
+She also held the role of acting NOAA Administrator from January 20 to March 31, 2025.
+Prior to that, she served as the director of the NOAA Corps and director of the NOAA Office of Marine and Aviation Operations (OMAO) from November 2021 to July 2024, and was the NOAA Corps and OMAO's deputy director from April 2018 to November 2021.
 Hann is the first woman to achieve the rank of vice admiral in the history of the NOAA Corps and its predecessors.

 Early life

 Nancy Hann grew up in Illinois, as a child she recalled one of her favorite things was to watch the thunderstorms.
 She's always been interested in Earth's weather and her mother claimed she had been interested in weather patterns since the beginning.

 Career

 Hann started her career with NOAA as a fisheries observer in 1996 and she commissioned as an officer in the NOAA Corps in 1999.
 She served on commercial fishing vessels, NSF research vessels and various NOAA ships and aircraft, as a pilot, flight meteorologist, NOAA Diver and unmanned aircraft systems pilot.
 She is responsible for the direct leadership and management of OMAO's operational assets, including the agency's fleet of 16 research and survey vessels and nine aircraft.